Ch0p5h0p/CryptoCraft/README.md

 A simple cryptography mod for Minecraft (fabric)

 CryptoCraft includes:
-1. Asymmetric encryption and decryption
+- Asymmetric encryption and decryption
-2. Symmetric encryption and decryption
+- Symmetric encryption and decryption
-3. Item hashing (hashes the full NBT of the item)
+- Item hashing (hashes the full NBT of the item)
-4. Signature generation and verification
+- Signature generation and verification
-5. GZip string compression
+- GZip string compression
+- Book text concatenation
+- Text chunking for books

 ## Algorithms:
 - Private/Public key: RSA-1024